 - 1.1 Reports were presented to Cabinet for both Councils on 5th February (MSDC) and 8th February (BDC) to describe the current thinking around a joint CIL Expenditure Framework (see Background Documents below). - 1.2 At both Cabinet meetings it was agreed that a joint Member Panel of six Members (three from each Council) be formed to shape and influence the detailed CIL Expenditure Framework.
 This Member Panel comprising Gerard Brewster, David Whybrow, Andrew Stringer, Lee Parker, Frank Lawrenson and Clive Arthey met on three occasions during the week beginning 12th February.
 Agreement was reached about the detail of the framework together with a timeline for its implementation.
 The proposed scheme comprises Appendix A to this report with Appendix E. - 1.3 A Communication Strategy for the framework has also been devised by the Joint Member Panel.
-This forms Appendix B to this report. - 1.4 All these documents (Appendices A, B and E) were presented to Cabinet on 8th March and were agreed.
-The inclusion of a definition to explain the meaning of the "cap" on page 5 of the CIL Expenditure Framework now forms part of Appendix A. (Appendices C and D which are already approved in January 2016 and are included for reference purposes only.) - 1.5 Options there is a diverse spectrum of approaches to CIL expenditure across the country from Unitary Authorities who have absorbed CIL into their individual Capital Programmes to others who ringfence all funds to be spent locally.
-A range of different approaches was identified in Appendix A of the Framework for CIL Expenditure report provided to Cabinet's on 5th and 8th of February 2018 and discussed in full during the workshops with the Member advisory panel. - 1.6 This report therefore seeks to obtain approval and final adoption of the detailed CIL Expenditure Framework (Appendix A) and the CIL Expenditure Framework Communications Strategy (Appendix B) and the timeline for implementation and Review (Appendix E) (except for Appendices C and D which are already approved in January 2016 and are included for reference purposes only).
+This forms Appendix B to this report. - 1.4 All these documents (Appendices A, B and E) were presented to Cabinet on 5th March and were agreed subject to: - - A) The inclusion of a definition to explain the meaning of the "cap" on page 5 of the CIL Expenditure Framework (Appendix A) - B) Members of Cabinet agreed a further recommendation "Officers to consider whether it would be beneficial to administer the Section 106 monies and CIL within same team" - 1.5 Options there is a diverse spectrum of approaches to CIL expenditure across the country from Unitary Authorities who have absorbed CIL into their individual Capital Programmes to others who ringfence all funds to be spent locally.
+A range of different approaches was identified in Appendix A of the Framework for CIL Expenditure report provided to Cabinet's on the 5th and 8th of February 2018 and discussed in full during the workshops with the Member advisory panel. - 1.6 This report therefore seeks to obtain approval and final adoption of the detailed CIL Expenditure Framework (Appendix A) and the CIL Expenditure Framework Communications Strategy (Appendix B) and the timeline for implementation and Review (Appendix E) (except for Appendices C and D which are already approved in January 2016 and are included for reference purposes only).